NinaNais/Pet_Shop_Analysis/README.md

 1. What is the current stock status?
 2. What is the overall sales trend?
 3. Which products are top sellers?
+4. Which products are returned most often and why?
+5. What is the percentage of returned products?
-4. What are the peak sales periods?
+6. What are the peak sales periods?

 ### Data Analysis